khrome83/dash/README.md

 ## How It Works

-Dash is a effecient LFU (Least Frequently Used) cache library.
+Dash is a efficient LFU (Least Frequently Used) cache library.
 This means that when the cache hits it's size limit, it deletes the least used item.
 If you set your cache limit to 1000 items, and add 1001 items, the least used item will be removed.